Xetibo/ReSet-Doc/sections/plugin_implementation/mockups.typ

 The further down the user scrolls the less common and more advanced the settings should become.
 This should allow users to easily find settings that are often changed.
-The order seen in @monitor-mock does not hold much meaning and should be taken with a grain of salt.
+The order seen in @monitor-mock does not hold much meaning and should be taken only as a filler.
 The specific form controls for each setting are not considered for now.\
 There are a few settings that are handled differently or are just plainly not available in certain desktop environments.
 To address these variations, the UI